prince-dom/Port-Swigger-Labs/NOSQLI-Labs/README.md

 ```
 <br>
-NOTE: After executing script its show failed then please refresh the page.
+NOTE: After executing script if it show failed then please refresh the page.